 Executing within the context of an application provides critical context.

-For example, AAP not only identifies and blocks attacks, but also has granular insight into exactly what code is targeted.
+For example, RASP not only identifies and blocks attacks, but also has granular insight into exactly what code is targeted.
 This is useful for two reasons:

 - First, it allows organizations to prioritize their vulnerability management programs based on actual attack telemetry coming from their production environment, which dramatically reduces the cost of managing the backlog.